romansky/dom-to-semantic-markdown/README.md

 Jeff Dean from Google studied exactly that and came up with figures for latency in various situations.

 With improving hardware, the latency at the higher ends of the spectrum are reducing, but not enough to ignore them completely!
-For instance, to read 1MB sequentially from disk might have taken¬†20,000,000 ns a decade earlier and with the advent of SSDs may probably take 1,000,000 ns today.
+For instance, to read 1MB sequentially from disk might have taken 20,000,000 ns a decade earlier and with the advent of SSDs may probably take 1,000,000 ns today.
 But it is never going to surpass reading directly from memory.

 The table below presents the latency for the most common operations on commodity hardware.
 These data are only approximations and will vary with the hardware and the execution environment of your code.
 However, they do serve their primary purpose, which is to enable us make informed technical decisions to reduce latency.

-For better comprehension of¬† the multi-fold increase in latency, scaled figures in relation to L2 cache are also provided by assuming that the L1 cache reference is 1 sec.
+For better comprehension of  the multi-fold increase in latency, scaled figures in relation to L2 cache are also provided by assuming that the L1 cache reference is 1 sec.

 **Scroll horizontally on the table in smaller screens**